jamietre/SharpLinter/README.md

     -[r]f c:\scripts\*.js     parse all files matching "*.js" in "c:\scripts"
-                              if called with "r", will recurse subfolders The "f" is optional, any parameters passed without an option will be treated as files.
+                              if called with "r", will recurse subfolders The "f" is optional, any parameters passed without an option will be treated a file.

-    -o "option option ..."    set jslint/jshint options specified, separated by spaces, in format "option" or "option: true|false"
+    -o "option, option ..."    set jslint/jshint options specified, separated by commas, in format "option" or "option: true|false"

-    -v                        be verbose (report information other than errors)
+    -v1 or -v2 or -v3         be (terse) or (verbose) or (extremely verbose with debug info)

+    --noglobal                ignore global options file

     -k                        Wait for a keytroke when done